Completely reachable automata: a quadratic decision algorithm and a quadratic upper bound on the reaching threshold

-The concept of complete reachability was introduced in~2016 by Bodnar and Volkov \cite{BV2016CompletelyReachableAutomata}, who asked about the complexity of the computational problem of deciding whether a given automaton is completely reachable.
-Later studies revealed a connection to the so-called Rystsov graph, whose generalization is used to characterize completely reachable automata \cite{BCV2022CompletelyReachableInterplay,BV2018CharacterizationOfCompletelyReachable}.
-However, this does not yet lead to an effective algorithm, as it is unknown how to compute these graphs.
-Recently, the case of binary automata was solved with a quasilinear-time algorithm \cite{CV2022BinaryCompletelyReachable}, which strongly relies on the specificity of both letters if they ensure the complete reachability of the automaton.
-Other studies include connections with the properties of its syntactic semigroup \cite{BCV2022CompletelyReachableInterplay,H2021CompletelyReachablePrimitiveAndStateComplexity}.
+The notion of completely reachable automata was first introduced in~2016 by Bondar and Volkov \cite{BV2016CompletelyReachableAutomata}, who also asked about the complexity of the computational problem of deciding whether a given automaton is completely reachable.
+They showed that determining whether a given subset of states is reachable is PSPACE-complete \cite{BV2016CompletelyReachableAutomata}.

+Later studies revealed a connection between completely reachable automata and the so-called Rystsov graphs, which, after a suitable generalization, can be used to characterize completely reachable automata \cite{BCV2023CompletelyReachableInterplay,BV2018CharacterizationOfCompletelyReachable}.
+However, this does not yet lead to an effective algorithm, as it is unknown whether it is possible to compute these graphs in polynomial time.

+The computational problem of whether an automaton is completely reachable got some partial solutions.
+There was proposed an algorithm that in $\O(|\Sigma|\cdot n^2)$ time checks whether permutational letters together with singular letters of rank $n-1$, i.e., those whose action maps the set of all states to a subset of size exactly $n-1$, suffice for the complete reachability of a given automaton \cite{GJ2019HardlyReachableSubsets}.
+Recently, the case of binary automata was solved with a quasilinear-time ($\O(n \log \log n)$) algorithm \cite{CV2022BinaryCompletelyReachable}, which strongly relies on the specificity of the actions of both letters if they ensure the complete reachability (e.g., one of the letters must act as a cycle on all states).

-The class of completely reachable automata is not as small as it might look so.
-In particular, it contains the \Cerny automata \cite{Cerny1964} and some other from the so-called \emph{slowly synchronizing series} \cite{AGV2013SlowlySynchronizing}, automata with the full transition monoid \cite{GGGJV2017BabaiAndCerny}, and synchronizing automata with simple idempotents \cite{R2000EstimationSimpleIdempotents}.
-For these subclasses, quadratic upper bounds instead of a cubic one were established for the \Cerny's synchronization problem.
-However, for the whole class of completely reachable automata, only cubic bounds were known (though better than in the general case) \cite{BCV2022CompletelyReachableInterplay}.
+The analogous decision problem -- whether a given automaton is synchronizing -- is solvable in quadratic time in the number $n$ of states and linear in the size of the input alphabet $\Sigma$, i.e., in time $\O(|\Sigma|\cdot n^2)$ by a well-known algorithm \cite{Eppstein1990}.
+The same applies to the problem of the reachability of a given (instead of any) singleton.
+However, the question of whether there exists a faster algorithm remains a major open problem concerning synchronizing automata.